fluttercommunity/get_it/README.md

 #### Getting notified when a scope change happens

-When using scopes with objects that shadow other objects its important to give the UI a chance to rebuild and acquire references to the now active objects.
-For this you can register an call-back function in GetIt
+When using scopes with objects that shadow other objects it's important to give the UI a chance to rebuild and acquire references to the now active objects.
+For this you can register a call-back function in GetIt
 The getit_mixin has a matching `rebuiltOnScopeChange` method.

 ```Dart